10 months ago #243470Tiffany TurnerParticipant

 And: to be in the conversation with people, even if they never understand it completely.
 My automatic of wanting to generate results, had me blind to there not needing to be a result in these individual conversations.
 I see this as another place where I can have a breakthrough in trust.

-Thanks Jeff and Charlie for attending and sharing!7 months, 1 week ago #243430Charlie HornParticipant
+Thanks Jeff and Charlie for attending and sharing!10 months ago #243430Charlie HornParticipant

 Thanks Jeff for capturing so much here.
 What a powerful uncomfortable conversation.